-(A) B) Governme ental Funds Propriet Proprietary Funds Fund Financial Other Governmental Internal Service (C) (D) Statements General Fund Funds Enterprise Funds Funds Fiduciary Funds Component Units Balance Sheet - Governmental Funds 1 One column for General Fund Separate columns for each major fund, one column for all non- major funds N/A N/A N/A N/A Statement of Revenues, Expenditures, and Changes in Fund Balances One column for General Fund Separate columns for each major fund, one column for all non- major funds N/A N/A N/A N/A Statement of Net Position (or Balance Sheet) - Proprietary Funds N/A N/A Separate columns for each major fund, one column for all non major funds One column for all internal service funds N/A N/A Statement of Revenues, Expenses, and Changes in Fund Net Position N/A N/A Separate columns for each major fund, one column for all non major funds One column for all internal service funds N/A N/A Statement of Cash Flows N/A N/A Separate columns for each major fund, one column for all non major funds One column for all internal service funds N/A N/A Statement of Fiduciary Net Position N/A N/A N/A N/A Separate columns for each fiduciary fund type: pension, investment, private purpose and custodial fund type Fiduciary component units are included with the appropriate fund type Statement of Changes in Fiduciary Net Position N/A N/A N/A N/A Separate columns for each fiduciary fund type: pension, investment, private purpose and custodial fund type Fiduciary component units are included with the appropriate fund type
+rds: 600 - 699 · · · Service Funds - 500 A) () B) Governme ental Funds Proprieta ry Funds Other (D) Fund Financial Governmental Internal Service (C) Component Statements General Fund Funds Enterprise Funds Funds Fiduciary Funds Units Balance Sheet - Governmental Funds 1 One column for General Fund Separate columns for each major fund, one column for all non-major funds N/A N/A N/A N/A Statement of Revenues, Expenditures, and Changes in Fund Balances One column for General Fund Separate columns for each major fund, one column for all non-major funds N/A N/A N/A N/A Statement of Net Position (or Balance Sheet) - Proprietary Funds N/A N/A Separate columns for each major fund, one column for all non major funds One column for all internal service funds N/A N/A Statement of Revenues, Expenses, and Changes in Fund Net Position N/A N/A Separate columns for each major fund, one column for all non major funds One column for all internal service funds N/A N/A Statement of Cash Flows N/A N/A Separate columns for each major fund, one column for all non major funds One column for all internal service funds N/A N/A Statement of Fiduciary Net Position N/A N/A N/A N/A Separate columns for each fiduciary fund type: pension, investment, private purpose and custodial fund type Fiduciary component units are included with the appropriate fund type Statement of Changes in Fiduciary Net Position N/A N/A N/A N/A Separate columns for each fiduciary fund type: pension, investment, private purpose and custodial fund type Fiduciary component units are included with the appropriate fund type Notes to Financial Prepared for report ing entity as a whole.
+1 1 - / Statements Required Prepared for report ing entity as a whole.
+Supplementary Information (RSI)